Designing an Inbox & Form Experience

 Increase productivity by giving managers and staff workers that ability to easily view their CSW’s and submit CSW’s and Order forms.
 We want to close the feedback loop and improve team outcomes by making sure they see the CSW’s and work on them ASAP.

-👨💻 What I Worked On
+What I Did

 Discovery & Research